-Many newbie may panic in this error when they try to ssh into a new server via command line or when they are trying CLI (Command Line Interface) for the first time.
+Many newbies may panic in this error when they try to ssh into a server via command line or when they are trying CLI (Command Line Interface) for the very first time.
+Don’t panic, if you are here means your issue is solved.

 -bash: sudo: command not found